casper-ecosystem/cep-78-enhanced-nft/README.md

 | `"owner_of"`     | `client/owner_of_session`     |

-### Installing and Interacting with the Contract using the Casper Client
+### Installing and Interacting with the Contract using the Rust Casper Client

 This contract code installs an instance of the CEP-78 enhanced NFT standard as per session arguments provided at the time of installation.